Canada-Sint Maarten relations

 Sint Maarten is a constituent country of the Kingdom of the Netherlands.
 The Netherlands is responsible for the conduct of Sint Maarten’s foreign affairs, including with Canada.

-Bilateral merchandise trade between Canada and Sint Maarten is limited, totalling $5.9 million in 2017, the bulk of which consisted of Canadian exports, including beverages, machinery, and motor vehicles & parts.
-A limited number of Canadian companies are active in the tourism and infrastructure sectors in Sint Maarten.
+Bilateral merchandise trade between Canada and Sint Maarten is limited, totalling $4.3 million in 2021, the bulk of which consisted of Canadian exports, including consumer goods, motor vehicles & parts, and farm, fishing and intermediate food products.
+A limited number of Canadian companies are active in the tourism, infrastructure and other sectors in Sint Maarten.

 Through Operation CARIBBE, Canada cooperates with Sint Maarten in the multinational anti-drug campaign Operation Martillo, which targets illicit trafficking routes in the Caribbean.
 Canada Border Services Agency and the RCMP also maintain a working relationship with their Sint Maartener counterparts.
 Through its Anti-Crime Capacity Building Program, Canada supports INTERPOL’s cybercrime capacity building efforts in the Caribbean, including Sint Maarten.